MITLibraries/transmogrifier-ab-diff/README.md

 5. Proceed with A/B Diff CLI commands as needed!

 Once a diff run is complete, you can stop the local MinIO server using the Makefile command: `make stop-minio-server`.
-If you're planning to run another diff using the same files -- good news!
-All you have to do is restart the local MinIO server.
+If you're planning to run another diff using the same files, all you have to do is restart the local MinIO server.
 Your data will persist as long as the files exist in the directory you specified for `MINIO_S3_LOCAL_STORAGE`.

 ## Concepts